aws-samples/lambda-ecs-worker-pattern/README.md

 * requirements.py: Python requirements file for fabfile.py.
 * LambdaECSWorkerPattern.png: The image you see above.

+## Prerequisites

+* You need the AWS CLI installed and configured.
+The [Setting Up section of the Amazon ECS documentation](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html) includes instructions on how to set up the AWS CLI.
+* The AWS IAM user configured to use with the AWS CLI needs permissions that allow creating and configuring Amazon S3 buckets, Amazon SQS queues, AWS Lambda functions, IAM Roles and policies, and Amazon ECS task definitions.
+* You also need a running Amazon ECS cluster.
+The [Getting Started section of the Amazon ECS documentation](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_GetStarted.html) explains how to do that.
+* We assume that the ECS cluster you’re using is for testing and does not run critical applications.
+In particular, we’ll use one of the cluster nodes to build a docker image which may temporarily consume CPU and memory resources in addition to the containers you’re running on the cluster.
+This is for purposes of simplifying the demo and should not be done on production systems.
+Make sure you have enough spare RAM and CPU resources to prepare a new Docker image from scratch on its node(s).
+A simple "default" cluster with a single t2.micro instance set up as described in the ECS documentation is sufficient.

 ## How to setup

-After configuring it with your individual values, the fabfile.py Python script comes with all commands necessary to set everything up.
+The fabfile.py Python script included in this repository comes with all commands necessary to set up and run this sample application.
 You can examine the script to  identify individual steps, then run
-<code>fab <name of function></code> individually, or you can simply run <code>fab setup</code> to get everything set up for you.
+<code>fab <name of function></code> individually, or you can simply run <code>fab setup</code> to get everything set
+up for you.

+Here’s how to set up:

+    # 1. Clone this repository into a local directory.

     git clone https://github.com/awslabs/lambda-ecs-worker-pattern.git

-    # edit config.py and use your own values there
+    # 2. Edit config.py and use your own values there.

-    # Make sure you have Python2 installed.
+    # 3. Make sure you have Python2 installed.
 Depending on your installation,
-    # you may need to use the pip2 command below, or just stick with plain pip command if it points to
+    #    you may need to use the pip2 command below, or you can use the plain pip command if it points to the Python2
-    # the Python2 version.
+    #    version of PIP.

     sudo pip2 install -r requirements.txt

-    # Now, configure the AWS CLI if you haven’t already.
-This script will use your AWS credentials etc.
+    # 4. Now, configure the AWS CLI if you haven’t already.
+This script will use your AWS credentials and other
-    # from your AWS CLI configuration.
+    #    information from your AWS CLI configuration profile(s).

     fab setup

-    # Take a note of the bucket name mentioned at the end of the setup.
+    # 5. Take a note of the bucket name mentioned at the end of the setup.

-    # Now, go to the AWS console, upload ECSLogo.zip to this bucket and wait a minute.
+    # 6. Go to the AWS console, upload ECSLogo.zip to this bucket and wait a minute.

-    # Check the Lambda logs for any errors.
-If everything goes well, you should see a resulting image
+    # 7. Check the Lambda logs for any errors.
+If everything goes well, you should see a .PNG image in the same
-    # in the same bucket a few minutes after uploading.
+    #    bucket a few minutes after uploading.

 Enjoy!